 What to Do Now

-Check your governing docs to see if windows/doors are your responsibility
+- Check your governing docs to see if windows and doors are your responsibility

 A properly completed SIRS isn’t just a legal checkbox – it’s key to long-term structural safety and financial planning.